 An active membrane may regenerate the shell after it has been hit, and thin filaments of life may provide similar services inside the shell, as well as communication between the shell and the actual seed.
 The egg may itself be carried by some structure that only knows how to accelerate then decelerate on arrival, or the deceleration structure may itself be in its own egg, with fuel being the surrounding raw material.

 Once on the target planet, the nanomachines would reproduce using the resources in the egg, the resulting nanobots growing into a bigger organism.
 The organism may possibly adapt to the surrounding environment based on the data from sensors grown early to probe the world outside the shell.
 When ready, the organism would finally hatch, and start gathering external resources to reproduce; it would build new organisms that can themselves reproduce, and together grow into a bigger structure, itself a self-reproducing organism.
 The cycle of reproduction, growth, and emergence of greater structures may continue at several levels, following the seed plan.
 The higher-level plan may consist only of vague hints, relying on algorithmic search or slightly directed evolution to fill in the gaps while adapting to whichever actual environment the mission will find on its target system.
 Indeed, interstellar communications will probably remain slow and unreliable, and they might not be available until the seed has already grown a lot; the seed must thus be able to develop on its own without external input.
-Eventually, if it survives each of the successive steps of growth planned and unplanned, the seed may eventually become a mature civilization, build vessels, and spread further by sending more Space Eggs.
+Eventually, if it survives each of the successive steps of growth planned and unplanned, the seed may eventually become a mature civilization, build vessels, and spread further by sending more Space Eggs (or, as Freeman Dyson calls them, Noah's Ark Eggs).

 Confronted with such a vision of ruthless impersonal efficiency, some of my readers will protest: if humans are ever rich, powerful and technologically advanced enough to launch spaceships, won't they prefer to satisfy their romantic urges, fulfill their dreams, and travel in person?
 After all, science fiction books and movies show us manned deep space missions, involving fancy shaped spaceships of all sizes, from the personal ship hosting a single human traveler to the gigantic spaceship hosting an entire megacity.